MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-posting-interface-structure.md

   - "sv-se"
 ---
 # Design Details: Posting Interface Structure
-In the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] posting interface structure, there are several global procedures that use the same structure:
+In the FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> posting interface structure, there are several global procedures that use the same structure:

 -   RunWithCheck and RunWithoutCheck call procedure Code – generic posting interface for Gen. Jnl Line.